-Students may obtain an official academic record by submitting a Request for Transcript form, available on the Carroll Institute web site.
+Students may obtain an official academic record by submitting a Request for Transcript form, available on the Carroll Seminary web site.

+XI.3.n.
 Student Records and Right of Privacy

-The policy of Carroll Institute regarding accessibility to and confidentiality of student records complies with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).
+The policy of Carroll Seminary regarding accessibility to and confidentiality of student records complies with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).

-Carroll Institute will not permit access to or release educational records or personally identifiable information, other than the institute's directory information, without the written consent of the student.
+Carroll Seminary will not permit access to or release educational records or personally identifiable information, other than the Seminary's directory information, without the written consent of the student.
 Directory information is information which is customarily made public without the written consent of the student.
+Students who prefer not to have their directory information disclosed without consent should inform the Registrar at registrar@bhcarroll.edu

+XI.4.
 Grievance Policy

-The purpose of the grievance policy is to provide the procedure for students to lodge a complaint regarding issues at Carroll Institute.
+The purpose of the grievance policy is to provide the procedure for students to lodge a complaint regarding issues at Carroll Seminary.
 The desire is for students to know they have a voice at the institutional level.
-As a theological institute, the ultimate purpose is to honor Christ in how Christians deal with their differences and disappointments.
+As a theological Seminary, the ultimate purpose is to honor Christ in how Christians deal with their differences and disappointments.
 The general guidelines will follow the biblical mandates given in Matthew 18 as to how to process concerns personally and corporately.